 All Upper School students meet twice daily in a small advisory group, co-led by two faculty members.
-Advisors will watch over and foster the social, emotional, and academic growth of their students, acting as personal, in-school advocates and coaches.
+Advisors watch over and foster the social, emotional, and academic growth of their students, acting as personal, in-school advocates and coaches.
 Daily morning and afternoon advisory provide time for students to organize their work and for advisors to check in with their students.
-Weekly advisory blocks, held on Wednesday mornings, engage students in a mindfulness curriculum and other social and emotional skill-building activities.
+Biweekly advisory blocks engage students in a mindfulness curriculum and other social and emotional skill-building activities.
 Advisors also serve as a first point of contact for parents, partnering proactively to ensure all students are fully engaged and thriving in the IDEAL community.

-ArtBeat is IDEAL’s annual art show and film festival, with school-wide exhibits of our students' creative endeavors displayed throughout both school buildings.
-Each spring, as the school year begins to wind down, our community takes the time to reflect upon and celebrate all that our students have accomplished throughout the year in the visual art department at IDEAL.
-All students in visual arts classes showcase a body of work, and students who participate in stop-motion labs have a film in the festival.
-IDEAL families tour our school art gallery as students highlight the motivation and techniques behind their work.
-Our authentic, gallery-opening style approach to ArtBeat provides an opportunity for students to display their skills and work, and student creations reflect each artist's creative spirit, courage, tenacity, and unique style of expression.
+ArtBeat is IDEAL’s annual art and performance showcase, with schoolwide exhibits of our students' creative endeavors displayed throughout both school buildings.
+Each spring, as the school year begins to wind down, our community takes the time to reflect upon, celebrate, and display the body of work that our students have accomplished throughout the year in the creative arts.
+IDEAL families tour our school art gallery and students share the motivations and techniques behind their work.
+The authentic, gallery-opening-style approach provides an opportunity for students to display their skills and work, and their creations reflect each artist's creative spirit, courage, tenacity, and unique style of expression.

-Student-led assemblies occur bi-weekly, on alternate Thursdays after lunch, and alternate with club time in our schedule.
-Assemblies will include eighth grade IDEAL Talks, announcements, and presentations by outside speakers.
-On the first day of school, we will run a special schedule, including an assembly in which students will learn about opportunities to propose and lead clubs and to run for student council.
-Community Time (formerly known as Town Meeting) occurs on Wednesday afternoons and is focused on our diversity and ability curricula and on our social justice programming.
+Student-led assemblies occur biweekly on Thursdays after lunch, alternating with club time in the Upper School schedule.
+Assemblies include eighth grade IDEALTalks, announcements, and presentations from outside speakers.
+On the first day of school, a special schedule includes an assembly at which students learn about opportunities to propose and lead clubs and to run for student council.
+Community Time is focused on our diversity and ability curricula and on our social justice programming.

 Students engage in this Civil Rights Journey to the South in the spring of their eighth grade year as a capstone to their study of civil rights issues and activists throughout their Middle School years.
 To prepare for the trip, each student selects an area of interest to research, which students will then document and blog about when they visit related sites.
 Over the course of this multi-day trip, students travel to places such as Alabama, Georgia, and/or Atlanta, where they will have opportunities to stand in the places where history happened, walk in the shoes of America's civil rights leaders, and speak to those who were involved.
 Doing so will strengthen students' experience and understanding of our country's history, as well as what it means to be powerful agents of social change, to a higher level.
 Finally, upon returning, students work in groups to create documentary films synthesizing themes from their experiences.
 These films are shown in a final teach-in before the students complete their Middle School experience at IDEAL.

-TedTalks are all about sparking curiosity and celebrating ideas, and IDEALTalks bring this same spirit to IDEAL by providing a platform for our students to investigate, research, consider, and present their own creative ideas, while simultaneously supporting students in developing 21st century communication skills.
+TedTalks are all about sparking curiosity and celebrating ideas, and IDEALTalks bring this same spirit to our school by providing a platform for our students to investigate, research, consider, and present their own creative ideas, while simultaneously supporting them in developing 21st century communication skills.
 All IDEAL eighth graders explore a topic of interest and present a new idea, argument, invention, or solution to address an existing problem or concern.
-After drafting and rehearsing their presentations, students present an eight- to ten-minute speech during an Upper School Assembly.
+After drafting and rehearsing their presentations, students present an eight- to ten-minute speech during an Upper School assembly.
 Just as in professional TedTalks, students incorporate video and slides into their presentations.
-Eighth graders have explored a variety of topics, from women in religion, photography, and basketball, to the power of slam poetry and the mistreatment of New York City's carriage horses.
+Eighth graders have explored a variety of topics, including women in religion, photography, basketball, the power of slam poetry, and the mistreatment of New York City's carriage horses

 As a result of our 1:1 laptop program, technology is integrated throughout IDEAL’s program.
-Students develop persuasive presentations on Prezis and PowerPoint, produce stop-motion animation films and videos for class projects, and do original research for our Civil Rights Museum.
-Students collaborate to compose papers, peer-edit drafts, and share notes and knowledge using Googledocs.
-Finalsite, our Learning Management System, allows students to review assignments and course documents online and extends learning beyond the classroom as students and faculty continue classroom conversations electronically through blogs and other social media.
+Students develop persuasive presentations on Prezis, Canva, and Google Slides, produce stop-motion animation films and videos for class projects, and do original research for our Civil Rights Museum.
+Students collaborate to compose papers, peer-edit drafts, and share notes and knowledge using Google Docs.
+Our Learning Management System allows students to review assignments and course documents online and extends learning beyond the classroom as students and faculty continue classroom conversations electronically through blogs and other social media.